nicolarevelant/italian-draughts/src/README.md

 Note:

 - X : Y means X is subclass of Y
-- X::Y means Y, that is declares inside X
+- X::Y means Y, that is declared inside X

 ## Frame : wxFrame